Proportionality and the Limits of Welfarism: The Model and Definitions of Rules

 \begin{example} Consider the profile from \Cref{ex:phragmen_definition}.
 Recall that $k = 4$.
-The way Rule X proceeds given this profile is depicted below.
+The way the Method of Equal Shares proceeds given this profile is depicted below.
 The diagram also illustrates the minimal values~$q$ for which the respective elected candidates are $q$-affordable.

 In the first step, $c_1$ is $\nicefrac{15}{48}$-affordable and each of the 12 voters who approve $c_1$ pays $\nicefrac{15}{48}$.
 In the second step, $c_2$ is $\nicefrac{15}{48}$-affordable and again each of the first 12 voters pays $\nicefrac{15}{48}$.
 Next, $c_3$, $c_4$, and $c_5$ are all $\nicefrac{15}{40}$-affordable.
-If $c_4$ is selected in the third step, then no other candidates will be affordable, and so Rule X selects the committee $\{c_1, c_2, c_4\}$.
+If $c_4$ is selected in the third step, then no other candidates will be affordable, and so Equal Shares selects the committee $\{c_1, c_2, c_4\}$.
 For the sake of this example, assume that $c_3$ is selected in the third step.
 Then, in the fourth step each of the first 10 voters is left with no money, voters $v_{11}$ and $v_{12}$ have $\nicefrac{18}{48}$ dollars left, and the last 3 voters have 1 dollar each.
 Thus, both $c_4$ and $c_5$ are 1-affordable, and one of them (say $c_4$) is selected.
 Then no candidate is affordable.
 The selected committee is $\{c_1, c_2, c_3, c_4\}$. \end{example}

 \end{description}